Jean-François Nothomb: Comet Line

 In January 1943, the Comet Line suffered a major reverse when Andrée de Jongh and many other members of the Line were captured by the Germans.
 Nothomb attempted to organize an operation to break her out of prison but failed.
 De Jongh's father, Frederic, took leadership but he too was captured in June 1943.
 Nothomb became the Comet Line leader, basing himself in Paris, and, along with Elvire de Greef, rebuilt the decimated Line.
 He engaged Marcel Roger ("Max"), later captured, as his assistant.
 As more and more allied warplanes were shot down over Nazi-occupied Europe in 1943, the demand increased on Comet and other escape lines to help airmen evade capture.
 Nothomb and Roger guided two parties to Spain in July, four in August, and six in September 1943.
 Nothomb is credited with guiding or helping guide 215 evaders, mostly airmen, to Spain.

 In October 1943, Nothomb was smuggled out of France into Spain.
 He travelled to Gibraltar in the trunk of Michael Creswell's car and met with MI9's Airey Neave ("Saturday").
-MI9, which paid the Comet Line a fixed sum for each airman delivered to Spain, was concerned that the Comet Line would be unable to meet the challenge of helping increasing numbers of downed airmen.
+MI9 paid the Comet Line for its expenses of caring for and delivering airman to Spain.
+Neave was concerned that the Comet Line would be unable to meet the challenge of helping increasing numbers of downed airmen.
 Both the British and the Belgian government in exile wished to aid and supervise the Comet Line.
 Andrée de Jongh had strongly resisted both governments' attempts to control the Line, insisting that the Comet Line was a volunteer organization, not a tool of governments.
 Nothomb continued to emphasize Comet's independence in his meetings with Neave although he accepted the British offer to send a wireless operator to Paris to facilitate communication between the Comet Line and MI9.
 Jacques Le Grelle was the wireless operator.
-Nothomb returned to France from Gibraltar to continue working.
+Nothomb returned to Paris from Gibraltar to continue working.

-On 24 December 1943, Nothomb led a group of nine across the Spanish border.
+On the night of 23-24 December 1943, Nothomb led a group of nine across the Spanish border.
 The Bidasoa River was in flood and Comet Line member Antoine d'Ursel and American airman 2nd Lt.
 J.F.
 Burch were swept away and drowned.